David E. Raymond, Ph.D., P.E.

 INTRODUCTION

-I am a Professor of Mechanical Engineering with a specialty in impact biomechanics.
+I am a Professor of Mechanical Engineering with a specialty in impact and injury biomechanics.
 Prior to joining Cal State LA, I spent nearly nine years working for a forensic engineering company and four years working for General Motors in Safety and Crashworthiness.
-I oversee the Applied Injury Biomechanics Laboratory and teach various mechanical and biomechanical engineering courses.
-I am the co-developer of the Biomedical Engineering minor program.
+I am the co-director of the Biomechanical Engineering Research Laboratory and teach various mechanical and biomechanical engineering courses.
+I am the co-developer and past director of the Biomedical Engineering minor program.

 RESEARCH INTERESTS

 My research interests are in the field of injury biomechanics, safety system development and forensic science.
-More details may be found on the Applied Injury Biomechanics Laboratory website: /aibl/
+More details may be found on the website: /aibl/

 ME 2010 Statics